 How to find a wedding officiant - or how to make your friend a holy father

-In the state of Washington, you can only be legally married by a judge / justice or a religious affiliate.
+In the state of Washington, you can only be legally married by a judge/justice or a wedding officiant.
 The issue of finding someone to marry you is automatically resolved if:

 - The ceremony/reception venue you selected provides a wedding officiant, or